GatherPress/gatherpress/docs/developer/endpoints/README.md

 Unfortunately both functions share a common pitfall, they are not restricitive to any post type at all.
 That would result in having a `/feed/ical` endpoint for all posts AND every other non-hierachical, custom post type which seemed to be the wrong way to go.
 A lot of code would have had to be written, to patch this behavior and remove those superflous endpoints.

-That's why GatherPress created its own Endpoint API and tries to fix the mentioned problems before they appear.
+That's why GatherPress created its own Endpoint ~~API~~ helper and tries to fix the mentioned problems before they appear.

 ## GatherPress' own Endpoint API

-In opposite to the former mentioned WordPress core functions GatherPress Endpoint API is flexible enough to not only provide endpoints for GatherPress.
+In opposite to the former mentioned WordPress core functions GatherPress Endpoint API is flexible enough to not *only* provide endpoints for GatherPress.
 You can utilize its classes to create a plenty of different endpoints for your post types and taxonomies as well.

 In general, one endpoint can be created ...